 This adjustment offers buyers an incentive of lower per-unit pricing as more products are purchased.
 Most quantity or volume discounts are triggered when a buyer reaches certain purchase levels.
-For instance, a buyer may pay the list price when they purchase between 1-99 units but receive a 5% discount off the list price when the purchase exceeds 100 units.
+For instance, a buyer may pay the list price when they purchase between 1-99 units but receive a 5 percent discount off the list price when the purchase exceeds 99 units.

 Options for offering price adjustments based on quantity ordered include:

-- Discounts on Cumulative Purchases – This method allows the buyer to receive a discount as more products are purchased over time.
-For instance, if a buyer regularly purchases from a supplier they may see a discount once the buyer has reached predetermined monetary or quantity levels.
+- Discounts on Cumulative Purchases – Under this method, the buyer receives a discount as more products are purchased over time.
+For instance, if a buyer regularly purchases from a supplier they may see a discount once the buyer has reached predetermined monetary or quantity levels (e.g., once 1,000 units are purchased the price drops on the next purchase).
 The key reason to use this adjustment is to create an incentive for buyers to remain loyal and purchase again.